wet-boew/wet-boew-documentation/research/2019-15-exploration-chat-pattern.md

 * Evaluate the accessibility level of a chat like web interface.
 * Draft a list of some technical accessibility design requirement.
 * Draft an high level plan.
+* Prototype that plan.
+* Improve that prototype.
+* Go Live.

 ## Some existing tools